mdn/content/files/en-us/web/css/css_multicol_layout/basic_concepts/index.md

 ---
 title: Basic concepts of multi-column layout
-slug: Web/CSS/CSS_Columns/Basic_Concepts_of_Multicol
+slug: Web/CSS/CSS_multicol_layout/Basic_concepts
 page-type: guide
 ---

 {{CSSRef}}

-Multiple-column layout, usually referred to as multicol, is a specification for laying out content into a set of column boxes much like columns in a newspaper.
+Multi-column layout, usually referred to as multicol layout, is a specification for laying out content into a set of column boxes much like columns in a newspaper.
 This guide explains how the specification works with some common use case examples.

 ## Key concepts and terminology

 Multicol is unlike any of the other layout methods we have in CSS; it fragments the content, including all descendant elements, into columns.
-This happens in the same way that content is fragmented into pages when we work with [CSS Paged Media](/en-US/docs/Web/CSS/CSS_Pages) by creating a print stylesheet.
+This happens in the same way that content is fragmented into pages when we work with [CSS Paged Media](/en-US/docs/Web/CSS/CSS_paged_media) by creating a print stylesheet.

 The properties defined by the specification are: